-Certificate: Business and Office with a major in Medical Office Clerk

-Length: Three-semester (one-year) program

-Purpose: The curriculum for Medical Office Clerk is a one-year program of instruction in clerical activities related to the health field.
+Certificate: Business and Office with a major in Medical Office Clerk Length: Two-semester (one-year) program Purpose: The curriculum for Medical Office Clerk is a one-year program of instruction in clerical activities related to the health field.

-Occupational Objectives: Position in health-related facilities; namely, hospitals, clinics, nursing homes, certain government agencies, and other health care institutions, such as:
+Occupational Objectives: Position in health-related facilities; namely, hospitals, clinics, nursing homes, certain government agencies, and other health care institutions, such as: Admissions Clerk File Clerk Financial Clerk

-Admissions Clerk

-Financial Clerk

-Insurance Clerk
+Insurance Clerk Medical Transcriptionist Receptionist Typist

-Receptionist

-Typist

-Admission Requirements: In addition to the admission requirements established for the college, entry into the Medical Office Clerk program requires competency in English and Math Essentials MTE 1-2 as demonstrated through the placement and diagnostic tests, or by satisfactorily completing the required MTE units or equivalent.
+Admission Requirements: In addition to the admission requirements established for the college, entry into the Medical Office Clerk program requires competency in English as demonstrated through the placement and diagnostic tests.